FROM ADAM TO CHRIST

 - The ambition to seek our own glory.

 The spirit of the world.

-Love not the world, neither the things that are in the world.
-If any man love the world, the love of the Father is not in him.
+Do not love the world or the things in the world.
+If anyone loves the world, the love of the Father is not in him.
 (I John 2:15)